Peter's Two Dads: Plot

-Peter is disappointed since Francis did not care about him – so he gives up drinking and does crack instead.
-Brian notices this, and tells Peter that crack is not a good substitute for drinking.
-As a result, Peter sees a hypnotherapist (Bruce), who helps him discover that Francis was not his biological father.
-When Peter goes to his mom, Thelma Griffin, about it, she reveals that she had an affair with an Irish man named Mickey McFinnigan and that Mickey is Peter's biological father.
+A disappointed Peter feels Francis did not care about him, and after giving up drinking and trying crack (which Brian notes is not a good substitute), he sees a hypnotherapist (Bruce), who helps him discover that Francis was not his biological father.
+When Peter meets his mom, Thelma Griffin, she reveals that she had an affair with an Irish man named Mickey McFinnigan, who is Peter's biological father.
 Brian and Peter travel to a village in Ireland to find Mickey, who they discover is the town drunk.
 At first horrified, Peter finds out it is considered an honorable position in Ireland by the locals.
 Mickey refuses to believe that Peter is his son and mocks him.
-Dejected, Peter laments he would only be able to convince him of the truth if he were a "fat stinking drunk", but then recalls Francis' last words to him, which gives him an idea.

-In an attempt to persuade Mickey, Peter challenges him to a drinking contest, which Peter wins.
-Mickey finally believes that Peter is his son, feeling that nobody but a member of his own family could beat him in something like a drinking contest.
-Peter is excited to have formed a bond with his real father, and they and the bar patrons sing and dance to "Drunken Irish Dad".
+Lamenting that he would only be able to convince Mickey of the truth if he were a "fat stinking drunk", Peter recalls Francis' last words to him and challenges Mickey to a drinking contest, which he wins.
+Mickey finally believes that Peter is his son, feeling that nobody but a member of his own family could beat him in a drinking contest.
+Peter is excited to have formed a bond with his real father, but Brian points out that while Francis may not have been Peter's real father, he did raise Peter like he was his own son, showing that deep down, Francis really did love Peter.
+Peter accepts this, but is still willing to have Mickey as his biological father.
+The three and the bar patrons sing and dance to "Drunken Irish Dad".

 Subplot

-After discovering Stewie opening Meg's presents, Lois realises he is going through the "mine" phase.
+After discovering Stewie opening most of Meg's presents, Lois realises he is going through the "mine" phase.
 She later discovers him going through her jewelry, and when she tells him to stop and take everything off he snaps a pearl necklace to pieces so she spanks him.
+She immediately feels guilty for hurting him when he started to cry and tries to give him a hug.

 He runs off in fear and tears, but quickly realises that he actually enjoyed being hit and might be "one of those people" so he goes to great lengths in order for him to get spanked again.
 Lois gets annoyed at his antics but, not wanting to hurt her child again, refuses to punish him despite him begging her to.
 When Stewie hears himself begging Lois to rub dirt in his eyes and violate him with a wine bottle, he realises he has problems and stops.